-Maps of changes in land use and drainage are in the Forestry chapter on aerial photography
+Maps of changes in land use and drainage are in the chapter on aerial photography Details re how some of these patterns are found in the chapter on native plant colonization behavior

 April 2015 Image from Google Earth

 We have other areas on the property with soap lilies immediately below blue dicks, also with little intermixing, but the total scope of this arrangement is not evident yet.
 The pattern appears too repeatable to be anything but a human design.
 If so, what would be the purpose?
 Bulbs of blue dicks and death camas are very similar and their drying leaves do not last long into the summer.
 People might need to dig up bulbs of blue dicks for food or moisture at times when the leaves are long gone.
 At that point, a deadly mistake would be easy to make.
 Soap lilies have very distinctive curly leaves visible almost all year.
 To stay safe, one would dig up ONLY the bulbs that grow next to the soap lilies and you won't die from eating death camas by mistake!
 Interestingly, this may not be the only way soap lilies may have been used to demark where it is safe to dig and not.
 Note the skullcap patch at the lower left of this image.